 In 2013, the Town of Bel Air issued a Bicycle and Pedestrian Plan for Bel Air.
 Through this study, the town set out to strengthen the pedestrian connectivity and reinforce alternative modes of transportation such as cycling in town.
 Following the study, the town developed a bicycle map/brochure and made improvements to signage, markings, signals, and crosswalks.
 The bicycle plan proposes many improvements to the cycling conditions of the town.

-The Bel Air Downtown Alliance, in partnership with The Town of Bel Air, created a project called Hike and Bike Bel Air.
+The Bel Air Downtown Alliance, in partnership with The Town of Bel Air, created a project called Bel Air on the Move.
 The goal of the project is to install multiple bike racks at designated spots as indicated in the 2013 Bicycle and Pedestrian Plan.

-The initial phase of Hike and Bike Bel Air began with the installation of 7 bike racks placed throughout Downtown Bel Air.
+The initial phase of Bel Air on the Move began with the installation of 7 bike racks placed throughout Downtown Bel Air.
 The initial phase of bike racks can be found at:

 - 220 S Main Street – Harford County Government Building